Writing an Abstract

 Other formatting guidelines and information:

-• References are allowed within abstracts, but not required.
+- References are allowed within abstracts, but not required.
+Please use disciplinary appropriate practices when considering including references in abstracts.

-• The form will not process all formatting and special characters (e.g., scientific symbols).
+- The form may not process all formatting and special characters (e.g., scientific symbols).
 Use plain text format for your abstract.

 Note: The title and author(s) of your abstract will appear EXACTLY as they are entered in the abstract submission form.
 Please double-check punctuation and spelling before submitting.